 - Championship points are awarded on the results of the Final Classification of each Sprint Race to the race’s top-ten finishers and their corresponding teams on a 15-12-10-8-6-4-2-1 sliding scale.

-- A bonus point is awarded to the driver finishing in the top-ten (Christian Lundgaard) and their corresponding team (ART Grand Prix) for posting the fastest lap of the race by a top-ten finisher.
+- Two bonus points are awarded to the driver finishing in the top-ten (Christian Lundgaard) and their corresponding team (ART Grand Prix) for posting the fastest lap of the race by a top-ten finisher.

 - To be advised.